MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/web-application-request-properties.md

 ## Performance counter tab

 The **Performance Counter** tab lets you select the performance counters that will be collected for the request.
 Any selected counters are added to the list of counters specified in the **Web Application** settings which enable the counter for an aggregate of all requests in a browser session.
-The value for any selected counter is collected every time that the request is made.
+The value for any selected counter is collected every time the request is made.

 ## Monitoring